 Main picture: The obelisk with its prominent position in Market Square

 The first order of business when the Settlers landed in Algoa Bay was to establish some sort of permanent roof over their heads.
 As such, schooling was not a priority.
-Nonetheless the residents desire for schooling for their children could not be trifled with.
-To this end, a meeting of the inhabitants was arranged for Friday 20th February 1824 at the Red Lion Tavern which was by then being used as the Custom’s House and as Public Offices.
+Nonetheless the residents desire for schooling for their children remained strong.
+To this end, a meeting of the inhabitants of Port Elizabeth was arranged for Friday 20th February 1824 at the Red Lion Tavern which at the same time was being used as the Custom’s House and as Public Offices.

-Main picture: Algoa House serving as Mrs. Harriet Joanna Eedes’ School for Young Ladies
+Main picture: Algoa House serving as Mrs. Harriet Joanna Eedes’s School for Young Ladies

 Main picture: John Paterson